deaneyang/blog/_posts/2022-06-05-ExponentialFunction.md

 </p>

 <p>
 The exposition here does not require the use of power series.
-Power series are needed only for rigorous proofs of what is stated.
+Power series are needed only for the rigorous proof of the existence and uniqueness theorem of exponential functions
 </p>

 ### Power series proof of Euler's formula